-Other neutral molecules and oxyanions, such as As, Sb, V, Cr, demonstrate systematic concentration increases toward the seawater end member (Fig. 4a and b) because these elements are more concentrated in seawater than in the freshwater.
+Other neutral molecules and oxyanions, such as As, Sb, V, and Cr, demonstrate systematic concentration increases toward the seawater end member (Fig. 3a, b) because these elements are more concentrated in seawater than in the freshwater.
 This behavior is quite typical for anionic species in the temperate estuaries (i.e., Van der Sloot et al., 1985; Strady et al., 2009).
-Despite the fact that these elements are bound to 10-30 % in HMW organo-ferric colloids in the Severnaya Dvina River (Pokrovsky et al., 2010), this speciation feature does not influence their concentration pattern, which remains independent for the Fe above ~2‰ salinity.
-Only at the very beginning of the estuarine mixing does a measurable drop (20 to 30% from the freshwater concentration) occur, as illustrated for As and V in Fig. 4a, b.
-This drop can be linked to the coagulation of the majority of HMW{50kDa-0.22μm} Fe colloids at the beginning of the mixing zone (Fig. 15, 16) because these colloids contain significant amount of oxyanions.
-Interestingly, Si presents quite conservative behavior, with seawater end member being equal to 900±100μgL-1 during all seasons and riverine component ranging from 1800 to 5100μgL-1.
-However, the mixing line remains conservative during all three studied seasons (Fig. 5b), in accordance with numerous previous observations (i.e., Boyle et al., 1974) in Severnaya Dvina estuary in particular (Savenko and Shevchenko, 2005), and the reported minimal removal of silica in the brackish bay mixing zone of the Paltie Sec.
+Despite the fact that these elements are bound to 10-30 % in HMW organo-ferric colloids in the Severnaya Dvina River (Pokrovsky et al., 2010), this speciation feature does not influence their concentration pattern, which remains independent for the Fe above $\sim 2$ ‰ salinity.
+Only at the very beginning of the estuarine mixing does a measurable drop (20 to 30% from the freshwater concentration) occur, as illustrated for As and V in Fig. 3a, b.
+This drop can be linked to the coagulation of the majority of HMW50 kDa-0.22 μm Fe colloids at the beginning of the mixing zone, because the proportion of colloidal forms in total dissolved concentration of As and V achieves 20-25 % (Fig. 14).
+Chromium is different from other oxyanions, because, as it can be seen in Fig. 5, in addition to the general increase in concentration with increasing salinity, Cr also shows a mid-salinity maximum similar to Ni and Cu.
+This result is consistent with occurrence of both Cr(III) and Cr(VI) in natural waters (Schroeder and Lee, 1975).
+The appearance of this maximum may be linked to Cr(III) association with humic substances similar to Ni and Cu or Cr(III) desorption from river-suspended matter similar to other cations.

-the Baltic Sea (Gustafsson et al., 2000).
+As expected, Si presents quite conservative behavior during all three studied seasons (Fig. 4b), with the seawater end member being equal to $900 \pm 100 \,\mu g \, L^{-1}$ during all seasons and the riverine component ranging from 1800 to $5100 \,\mu g \, L^{-1}$ .
+This behavior agrees with numerous previous observations (i.e., Boyle et al., 1974) in the Severnaya Dvina estuary in particular (Savenko and Shevchenko, 2005), and the reported minimal removal of silica in the brackish bay mixing zone of the Baltic Sea (Gustafsson et al., 2000).
 This result strongly suggests the lack of any active uptake of Si by the diatoms in the mixing zone, as well as a negligible effect on the dissolution of sediments or diagenetic flux.
 In agreement with the majority of the previous experiments using dialysis and ultrafiltration (Pokrovsky and Schott, 2002; Vasyukova et al., 2010), colloidal Si does not appear in these waters.